 Purple foods are hard to beet

 I've always loved the colour purple, so it's no surprise I'm drawn to purple ingredients.
-From inky aubergines, claret-hued onions, and blushing purple-sprouting broccoli to wine-red cabbages, cheerfully striped raddichio, and plump blueberries bursting out of their dusty indigo skins, purple food is the perfect edible pick-me-up in the cold, bleak white of winter.
+From inky aubergines, claret-hued onions, juicy blackberries and blushing purple-sprouting broccoli to wine-red cabbages, cheerfully striped raddichio, and plump blueberries bursting out of their dusty indigo skins, purple food is the perfect edible pick-me-up in the cold, bleak white of winter.
 In warmer months, my list would extend to figs, plums, sloes, and wild blackberries that stain your fingers, chameleon-like.
 Even Heritage carrots seem more alluring than the almost too-vulgar orange variety that we now consider normal.
 But at any time of year, the king of purple foods has to be beetroot, which is delicious however you use it - roasted, pureed, chopped into salads, or baked in cakes, when its subtle sweetness and depth of flavour wins over carrot cake every time, to my mind.

 Maybe it is the alluring richness of purple foods on a skin-chilling day; it's certainly always a cheering sight to have a bowl filled with such decadent colour - especially beets, which dye anything touching them lurid pink, like a tell-tale lipstick stain.
 And shredded red cabbages are so much more glamorous than white, whether you eat them raw, in a mayonnaise-slicked slaw, or slow-cooked alongside roast pork.
 Or am I instinctively attracted to the health benefits of purple foods, which are known to contain anthocyanins - compounds which mop up carcinogenic free radicals, and lower blood pressure and LDL (the bad type) cholesterol.